Cypress: benefits, dosage, contraindications

 ✪✪✪✪

-Thanks to its antiviral activity demonstrated in in vitro studies, cypress is recommended for childhood diseases: measles, rubella, chickenpox, mumps, in case of herpes, shingles, mononucleosis (EBV), cytomegalovirus...
+Thanks to its antiviral activity demonstrated in in vitro studies, cypress is recommended in childhood diseases: measles, rubella, chickenpox, mumps, in cases of herpes, shingles, mononucleosis (EBV), cytomegalovirus...

 Posologie